MENU

 Researchers CERIK

-The construction industry is an important foundation industry that goes beyond simple construction, supporting the national economy, forming the basic environment of society, and determining the quality of life of the people.
-However, the construction industry is now at a critical turning point where it must design values and a sustainable future suitable for the new era amidst unprecedented crises and changes.
+Beyond simple civil engineering, the construction industry is an important infrastructure industry that supports the national economy, forms the basic environment of society, and determines the quality of life of its people.
+However, in the face of unprecedented crises and changes, the construction industry is at a critical turning point in designing values and sustainable futures for the new era.

-In response, the Korea Construction Industry Research Institute has published 『Reinventing the Construction Industry: A Rebirth Strategy』.
-The report contains strategies and systems for breaking away from the existing growth model and transforming into a value-centered industry, securing sustainability, and reviving the construction industry within a new paradigm.
+In response, the Korea Institute of Construction Industry has published Reinventing the Construction Industry: Rebirth Strategy.
+The report contains strategies and systems to shift away from the existing growth model to value-oriented industries, secure sustainability, and revive the construction industry in a new paradigm.

 The challenges and crises facing the construction industry today are complex.
-In addition to structural problems such as the low-growth trend, shrinking real estate market, stagnant technological innovation, labor shortage, and declining productivity, huge trends such as digital transformation, eco-friendly paradigm, ESG management, and population structure changes are reorganizing the entire industry.
-It is an era where sustainable growth can no longer be guaranteed with existing methods alone.
+Structural problems such as low growth, shrinking real estate market, stagnant technological innovation, labor shortage, and falling productivity, as well as huge trends such as digital transformation, eco-friendly paradigms, ESG management, and demographic changes are reshaping the entire industry.
+It is no longer an era in which traditional methods alone cannot guarantee sustainable growth.

-First, reestablishing the value of the industry – The construction industry must transform from a simple construction industry to an industry that puts people first.
-In addition to technology and capital, the value of people must become the center of the industry.
-To this end, it is essential to foster skilled workers, improve the work environment, and establish a fair and safe industrial culture.
+First, re-establishing industrial value - The construction industry should shift from a simple construction industry to one that puts people first.
+Not only technology and capital, but also the value of people should be the center of the industry.
+For this, it is essential to cultivate skilled manpower, improve working environment, and establish a fair and safe industrial culture.

-Second, a major transformation of the production system – The existing disconnected construction process must be improved, and a production system that strengthens connectivity and cooperation must be established.
-While improving excessive regulations and unfair elements, an environment in which various entities can collaborate smoothly must be created.
-Through this, we must form an industrial structure that is integrated with cutting-edge technology to increase productivity and efficiency.
+Second, a major transformation of the production system - improvement of existing disconnected construction processes and establishment of a production system that strengthens connectivity and cooperation.
+It is necessary to create an environment where various actors can collaborate smoothly while improving excessive regulation and unfair factors.
+Through this, it is necessary to form an industrial structure incorporating high-tech technologies to increase productivity and efficiency.

-Third, innovation in the construction market and products – We must transform the paradigm of construction products and services by shifting to a consumer-centered mindset.
-We must actively introduce sustainable construction technologies and strengthen global competitiveness by incorporating digital technologies and smart construction systems.
-Through this, the construction industry must establish itself as an industry that realizes a smarter and more sustainable society.
+Third, innovation in the construction market and products - we need to shift the paradigm of construction products and services by shifting to a consumer-oriented mindset.
+We need to actively introduce sustainable construction technology and combine digital technology with smart construction systems to strengthen our global competitiveness.
+Through this, the construction industry should establish itself as an industry that realizes a smarter and more sustainable society.

-The rebirth of the construction industry is not a simple innovation, but a process of a great transformation that fundamentally redesigns the industry based on new principles and philosophies.
-In order to realize this, we must establish a governance in which the government and the private sector cooperate, and research and policy implementation must be supported.
+The rebirth of the construction industry is not just an innovation, but a process of transformation that fundamentally redesigns the industry based on new principles and philosophy.
+To realize this, the government and the private sector must establish governance in cooperation and support research and policy implementation.

-The Korea Construction Industry Research Institute will do its best to ensure that the construction industry can establish itself as a value-centered sustainable industry in this journey of change.
-We will actively move forward to help the construction industry leap forward as a core industry that creates the future by cooperating with various stakeholders such as the central government, local governments, industry, and academia.
+The Korea Construction Industry Research Institute will do its best to establish the construction industry as a value-oriented sustainable industry in this journey of change.
+We will actively work with various stakeholders such as the government, local governments, and industry-academic associations to make the construction industry leap forward as a core industry that creates the future.

-We hope that the 『Strategy for the Rebirth and Innovation of the Construction Industry』 will be able to overcome the current crisis and provide meaningful insights and practical solutions to all those who are concerned about the future of the construction industry.
+We hope that Strategy for the Rebirth and Innovation of the Construction Industry will provide meaningful insights and practical solutions to all those who are overcoming the current crisis and contemplating the future of the construction industry.

 /assets/images/noimage/bookcover_research_noimage.jpg